rajington/windowsapp/README.md

 ## TODO:

+* Make a status bar icon
+* Make an app icon
 * Allow the rest of the keys in BindkeyLegacyTranslator.m
 * Make it semi-safe to pass wrong stuff into API functions, especially `-bind:...`
 * Make it not crash the whole app just because the config file has a tiny bug somewhere